 KITCHEN/VANITY COUNTERTOPS PROCESS:

 First, an estimate for the cost of the preparation, fabrication and installation needs to be determined.
-Customers can provide a simple drawing/sketch of their existing countertops with rough measurements at the time of their visit to our showroom in Philadelphia, where they can consult with our salespeople on choosing the type of the material (Granite, Marble, Quartz, Travertine etc.), design ideas and an estimated cost.
+Customers can provide a simple drawing/sketch of their existing countertops with rough measurements at the time of their visit out two locations, Center City Philadelphia or Paoli, PA., where they can consult with our salespeople on choosing the type of the material (Granite, Marble, Quartz, Travertine etc.), design ideas and an estimated cost.
 You can also email or fax us your sketch.

 In the next step we can pick out the color of the material.
 When picking natural stone, customers can choose from a range of colors supplied by various stone vendors or pick from our own inventory.
 Philly Marble & Tile will determine how many slabs will be needed for the project.